Barclays: Sponsorships

+Barclays was a long time title sponsor of the Premier League (as the FA Barclays Premiership and later Barclays Premier League) which started on the 2003–04 season and ended with 2015–16 season.
+Barclaycard previously sponsored the league (as the FA Barclaycard Premiership) from 2001 to 2004.

-In 2007, Barclays agreed a 20-year naming rights agreement for $400 million for the Barclays Center in Brooklyn, New York City, home of the Brooklyn Nets basketball team.
+In 2007, Barclays agreed a 20-year naming rights agreement for $400 million for the Barclays Center in Brooklyn, New York City, home of the Brooklyn Nets and New York Liberty basketball teams.
 Two years later, due to the slump in the economy the deal was renegotiated to $200 million.

 Barclays sponsored the 2008 Dubai Tennis Championships.

 Barclays was the sponsor of the Barclays Cycle Hire scheme in London from its inception in 2010 to 2015, as part of a £25 million deal with Transport for London.

-Barclays was a longtime title sponsor of the Premier League, in a sponsorship that started with the 2003–04 season and ended with 2015–16 season.